samarth-300/Projects/README.md

-# Consits of components that i developed for a project at my company.
+Components that i worked on for a project at my company.